Populations of Trees All Over Lincoln

-Lincoln is a city located within the county of Lincolnshire in the East Midlands, Lincoln is a city that originated as an Iron Age settlement that has been dated back as far as the 1st Century, BC.
-Of the many notable attractions, Lincoln is known for its castle that houses a Victorian prison and the medieval cathedral.
-It has a maritime climate with cool summers and mild winters favouring farming, making Lincoln a market centre for major arable agriculture.
+Located within the county of Lincolnshire in the East Midlands, Lincoln is a city that originated as an Iron Age settlement and dates back as far as the 1st Century BC.
+Of the many local attractions, the town is known for its castle, which houses a Victorian prison and a medieval cathedral.
+It has a maritime climate, with cool summers and mild winters favouring farming, making Lincoln a market centre for major arable agriculture.
 Lincoln also features multiple nature reserves, including Greetwell Hollow Site of Special Scientific Interest (SSSI), Whisby Nature Park, Boultham Mere, Swanholme Lakes Site of Special Scientific Interest (SSSI) and Hartsholme Country Park.

-Between the City of Lincoln Council, Boston Borough Council, East Lindsey District Council, West Lindsey District Council, North Kesteven District Council, South Kesteven District Council, South Holland District Council and the broader Lincolnshire County Council, trees are recognised as an important environmental asset to Lincolnshire and therefore require special permissions before the standard of biodiversity in the area is threatened as the result of new development projects.
+Between the City of Lincoln Council, Boston Borough Council, East Lindsey District Council, West Lindsey District Council, North Kesteven District Council, South Kesteven District Council, South Holland District Council and the broader Lincolnshire County Council, trees are recognised as an important environmental asset to Lincolnshire and therefore require special permissions before the standard of biodiversity in the area is threatened as the result of potentially harmful new development projects.